Private Matchings and Allocations

 The algorithm of \citet{job-matching} extends to the general allocation problem when players have gross substitute preferences, and our private algorithm does as well.
 We note that this class of preferences is the natural limit of our approach, which makes crucial use of equilibrium prices as a coordinating device: in general, when agents have valuations over bundles of goods that do not satisfy the gross substitutes condition, Walrasian equilibrium prices may not exist.

-Finally, we give lower bounds showing that our results are qualitatively tight: not only is the problem impossible to solve under the standard differential privacy, to get any non-trivial solution even under {\em joint} differential privacy, it is necessary to assume that there are multiple copies of each type of good.
-Our lower bounds are all fundamentally reductions to database reconstruction attacks.
-Our lower bound for joint-differentially private algorithms may be of general interest, as we believe it forms a good template for other lower bounds for joint differential privacy.
+We first state our main result informally in the special case of max-matchings, which we prove in \cref{sec:matchings}.
+We prove our more general theorem for allocation problems with gross substitutes preferences in \cref{sec:extensions}.
+Here, privacy is protected with respect to a single agent $i$ changing their valuations $v_{ij}$ for possibly \emph{all} goods $j$.

-We first state our main result informally in the special case of max-matchings, which we prove in \Cref{sec:matchings}.
-We prove our more general theorem for allocation problems with gross substitutes preferences in \Cref{sec:extensions}.
-Here, privacy is protected with respect to a single agent $i$ changing her valuations $v_{ij}$ for possibly \emph{all} goods $j$.
+\begin{theorem*}[Informal] Suppose there are $n$ agents and $k$ types of goods, with each with $s$ identical copies.
+There is a computationally efficient $\epsilon$-joint differentially private algorithm which computes a matching of weight $\mathrm{OPT}-\alpha n$ as long as

-\begin{theorem*}[Informal] There is a computationally efficient $\epsilon$-joint differentially private algorithm which computes a matching of weight $\mathrm{OPT}-\alpha n$ in settings in which there are $n$ agents and $k$ types of goods, with $s$ copies of each good when:
+For certain parameter ranges, the welfare guarantee can be improved to $(1-\alpha)\OPT$. \end{theorem*}

-In certain settings, the welfare guarantee can be improved to $(1-\alpha)\OPT$. \end{theorem*}
+Our algorithms actually work in a privacy model that is stronger than joint differential privacy, called the {\em billboard model}.
+We can view the algorithm as a mechanism that posts the prices publicly on a {\em billboard} as a differentially private signal such that every player can deduce what object they should be matched to just from their own private information and the contents of the billboard.
+As we show, algorithms in the billboard model automatically satisfy joint differential privacy.

-We complement this result with several lower bounds in \Cref{sec:lowerbounds}.
-We show that no algorithm can solve the private max-matchings problem to non-trivial accuracy under the standard constraint of differential privacy.
-We also show that even under joint differential privacy, it is necessary to assume that there are multiple copies of each item.
+Furthermore, we view implementations in the billboard model as preferable to arbitrary jointly differentially private implementations.
+Algorithms in the billboard model only need the ability to publish sanitized messages to all players, and do not need a secure channel to communicate the mechanisms' output to each player (though of course, there still needs to be a secure channel from the player to the mechanism).
+The previous work by \citet{MM09} and some of the results by \citet{GLMRT10} can be viewed as existing examples of algorithms in the billboard model.